e-t-u/rekill/README.md

 - Mode to watch process and restart (no timeout)
 - Support for script to run before restart to clean files etc.
 - test suite
-- option to daemonize the process, i.e. detach from the terminal
+- option to daemonize the rekill process, i.e. detach from the terminal
 - giving time in minutes as hours
 - making `--verbose` messages more orderly and add `--quiet`